J.P. Morgan Numerical Reasoning Test

 J.P.
 Morgan use numerical reasoning tests as part of their recruitment process to help them select the best candidates for a particular role.

 So as a graduate or senior candidate applying for a job at J.P.
 Morgan you might feel like the numerical reasoning test is an unnecessary hoop to jump through.
 But you should bear in mind that J.P.
 Morgan are asking you to complete the numerical test as much for your own benefit as theirs; if you are not suitable for the role, a psychometric test will usually identify this.
 Research has shown that psychometric tests, such as those used by J.P.
 Morgan, are a better predictor of job performance than traditional selection metrics such as level of degree achieved.
+For more information, check out our numerical reasoning test guide.

 What you should know before taking your numerical reasoning test